malcolmcampbell/30DayMapChallenge2021/README.md

 My 'innovation' is to keep the repository of files, code and data to help teach students about spatial in R Studio.

-See the RCode folder for each R script file and the Maps folder for images.
+See the RCode folder for each R script file, the data file for data you may need and the Maps folder for images.

 Happy mapping